freqtrade/freqtrade/docs/sandbox-testing.md

 Some exchanges provide sandboxes or testbeds for risk-free testing, while running the bot against a real exchange.
 With some configuration, freqtrade (in combination with ccxt) provides access to these.

-This document is a light overview of configuring Freqtrade to be used with sandboxes.
+This document is an overview to configure Freqtrade to be used with sandboxes.
 This can be useful to developers and trader alike.

 ## Exchanges known to have a sandbox / testnet